 Barefoot Writer Free Report Scam Complaints

 These are complaints against the “9 Ways To Make A Very Good Living As A Writer” free report.
-You can download the free copy to see for yourself.

 A few online review bloggers accuse the Barefoot Write using a free report to trick people into joining the club.